 AtoZ Markets - Ethereum or ether are two names for one cryptocurrency and a functional decentralized environment.
 Ethereum can hardly be called Bitcoin 2.0, as it is something different.
-However, at the starting point we could call Ethereum as Bitcoin younger brother as it was built with reference to this cryptocurrency.
-This article was written as a guide to Ethereum.
+However, at the starting point, we could call Ethereum as Bitcoin's younger brother as it was built with reference to this cryptocurrency.
+This article was written as an Ethereum guide for dummies.

 Each logo that represents a certain brand has a hidden meaning.
 It could be the main feature of the product, the company’s name or the main credo of the corporation.
 It seems that there is no secret in the Ethereum logo.
 George Hallam, a representative of the external relations of Ethereum, once said that there is no hidden meaning behind the logo of Ethereum - it is just an octahedron in a Platonic solid.
 The logo was designed by Richard Stott, the Creative Designer of Ethereum.
-“We don’t need to explain what we do, we just need to explain why we do it “ the Ethereum designer said in one of his interviews.
+“We don’t need to explain what we do, we just need to explain why we do it, “ the Ethereum designer said in one of his interviews.
 The octahedron is unique among the Platonic solids as the only member of that group to possess mirror planes that do not pass through any of the faces”, Stott added.

 Who Are the Founders of Ethereum?